xlladdins/xll/docs/Excel4MacrosH-P.md

 **Related Functions**

-ERROR   Specifies what action to take if an error is encountered while a macro is running
+ERROR&nbsp;&nbsp;&nbsp;Specifies what action to take if an error is encountered while a macro is running

-INITIATE   Opens a channel to another application
+INITIATE&nbsp;&nbsp;&nbsp;Opens a channel to another application

-ON.ENTRY   Runs a macro when data is entered
+ON.ENTRY&nbsp;&nbsp;&nbsp;Runs a macro when data is entered

-ON.RECALC   Runs a macro when a workbook is recalculated
+ON.RECALC&nbsp;&nbsp;&nbsp;Runs a macro when a workbook is recalculated

 Return to [top](#H)